Editor’s note: This post was originally published on 12/22/17 and has been updated for accuracy and comprehension.

-When I started Flight Media, our sales process was pretty much just that.
+When I started Flight Media, our sales process was pretty simple.
 Add leads to CRM.
 Email leads a few times.
 Call occasionally.

-But at the end of our 3rd year in business, I realized that to grow revenue predictably, we needed to add another component to our sales process.
+But fast-forward a few years, and I realized that to grow revenue predictably, we needed to add another component to our sales process.

 Enter: The Sales Cadence.